 2) Comparative Negligence vs Contributory Negligence State

 Some states follow the rule of comparative negligence while others follow the rule of contributory negligence.
 In a contributory negligence state, a plaintiff is barred from making a recovery against someone else if his own negligence is found to have been any percent of the cause of the incident producing the injury.
 Under comparative negligence like Texas, a plaintiff can recover so long as his negligence is 50% or less–he just loses the percent of his damage award for which his own negligence is responsible.
-So, where your injury occurs matters and may be part of the reason that a personal injury lawyer won’t take your case.
+Where your injury occurs matters and may be part of the reason that a lawyer won’t take your case.

-4) Anticipated Damages/Recovery
+4) Anticipated Damages are Low

 Every case has a damage model.
-Nobody can tell you exactly what a jury will award in a case because everyone’s pain is perceived different and there is no such thing as a pain and suffering calculator.
-However, an experienced personal injury trial lawyer has a good guess of what a case is likely to be worth on average.
+Nobody can tell you exactly what a jury will award in a case because everyone’s pain is perceived differently and there is no such thing as a pain and suffering calculator.
+However, an experienced trial lawyer has a good guess of what a case is likely to be worth on average.
 If the anticipated recovery is not substantially more than the anticipated cost, a lawyer probably won’t take the case.
 In this situation, the case is more likely to take up a lot of his/her time and end with an unhappy client and little to show for the time invested.

 There are several things that can affect the anticipated recovery of an otherwise good case, thereby making it not worth the time and expense involved.
 Some of these things are:

 - Bankruptcy.
-If you are in certain types of bankruptcy, your assets, including the right to bring a personal injury claim, belong to the bankruptcy estate.
+If you are in certain types of bankruptcy, your assets, including the right to bring a claim, belong to the bankruptcy estate.
 Not you.
 The cost of a lawyer getting approval from the bankruptcy court to handle the case can be substantially high and the time required is greater.
-You must get the bankruptcy court’s approval to handle the case, settle the case and distribute funds.
+You must get the bankruptcy court’s approval to handle the case, settle the case, and distribute funds.
 Additionally, the money that the client would get may well be taken and distributed to the creditors—which means the client is less likely to be happy with the outcome.
-More on how bankruptcy affects your personal injury case.
+More on how bankruptcy affects your case.

 A lawyer has to consider what the real anticipated recovery is and whether it will cover all of the liens and obligations that come out of the proceeds before he and the client get anything.
 If that number is too low, it makes no financial sense to take on the case.

-5) Tort Reform and Damage Caps
+5) Tort Reform and Damage Caps Limit the Potential Recovery

 Tort reform has destroyed the value of many legitimate claims in many states.
 In Texas, for example, caps on damages that you can recover in medical malpractice claims as well as certain hurdles you must jump through just to bring a claim, make many legitimate medical malpractice cases uneconomical.
 You will simply spend more money than you are allowed to recover in many of these cases.
-Thus, personal injury lawyers will be very picky about what they take a risk on when tort reform has ravaged those kinds of cases.
-This is why many personal injury lawyers no longer take medical malpractice cases in Texas–even ones where there is clearly negligence.
+Thus, lawyers will be very picky about what they take a risk on when tort reform has ravaged those kinds of cases.
+This is why many lawyers no longer take medical malpractice cases in Texas–even ones where there is clearly negligence.

 6) Severity of Injury

-7) Government Defendants and Sovereign Immunity
+7) Governmental Units and Sovereign Immunity

-When your case is against a government entity, it will be limited in two major ways.
+When your case is against a governmental unit, it will be limited in two major ways.
 First, each state and the federal government have their own set of rules called the Torts Claims Act that defines exactly what you can and cannot sue the state for.
 If your case is not permitted by the Tort Claims Act, you have none.
-Second, Torts Claims Acts set caps on damages.
+Second, the Torts Claims Acts set caps on damages.
 These vary not only from state to state but within each state depending upon whether the government branch is local or state.
-For example, in Texas these caps may be as low as $100,000.00 for local county government agencies or as high as $250,000 for state agencies.
+For example, in Texas, these caps may be as low as $100,000.00 for local county government agencies or as high as $250,000 for state agencies.
 You may have a clear case of negligence, but if it is not permitted under the relevant Tort Claims Act or the damages are so severely capped that you cannot legally recover enough to cover the damages, this is a common reason why a lawyer won’t take your case.
 More on suing the government.

 8) Medical Care Issues

 The type and timing of your medical care can affect the strength and/or value of your case.
 You are allowed to ask a jury for reasonable and necessary medical care caused by another person’s negligence.
 This is a question for juries to decide, however, and the defense can bring their own doctors to challenge the care you receive.
 If your doctor’s bill is higher than most, they will challenge this.
-Here are several medical care issues that can weight into an attorneys decision not to take your case:
+Here are several medical care issues that can weigh into an attorney’s decision not to take your case:

 - Experimental or New Medical Procedures.
-If you sought questionable or experimental types of medical care or care for unrelated matters and you claim it was necessary due to an injury, the jury is less likely to believe you not only about this, but about anything else you claim.
+If you sought questionable or experimental types of medical care or care for unrelated matters and you claim it was necessary due to an injury, the jury is less likely to believe you not only about this but about anything else you claim.

-- Delays and Gaps in Care.
+- Delays and Gaps in Medical Care.
 Jurors tend to think that if you are in pain, you will find a way to go see a doctor.
 Thus, delays and gaps in receiving medical care often raise doubt with jurors as to whether or not you were really “all that hurt.”.
 Defense lawyers know this.
 As a result, they will argue you did not seek care immediately because you were not really hurt.

-- Who Provides the Care.
+- Who Provides the Medical Care.
 Who you seek care from matters.
 If you see a doctor who has been investigated for Medicare fraud, the insurance company is going to question the bills.
 If you see a provider who has been reprimanded by the medical board, your bills may get questioned.
 Even an inexperienced doctor can raise questions and doubts.

 9) Proximity Issues

-10) Unrealistic Expectations of the Client
+10) Unrealistic Client Expectations

-11) Client is a Poor Witness
+11) The Client is a Poor Witness

 Justice is blind, jurors are not.
 Credibility is of absolute importance.
 If the jury thinks the client is not honest and believable, they may not award them money even when the law says they ‘deserve’ it.
 If the client appears to be on drugs or has a history of drugs, this can make it hard to convince a jury to award the client money.
 Jurors do not like to give money to people whom they believe will spend the money on a drug habit.

-Additionally, if the client has a criminal history of convictions in the last 10 years of felonies or misdemeanors involving theft, dishonesty, violence against women or lying, that comes into evidence on the issue of credibility.
+Additionally, if the client has a criminal history of convictions in the last 10 years of felonies or misdemeanors involving theft, dishonesty, violence against women, or lying, that comes into evidence on the issue of credibility.
 A bad criminal past can really make a jury distrust the witness.
-An experienced personal injury trial attorney will recognize this and often choose not to gamble his money on the case.
+An experienced trial attorney will recognize this and often choose not to gamble his money on the case.

 12) Low Property Damage Car Accidents